 LGBTQ+ WAE: The Power of an Inclusive Community

-A Safe Place for the IDD Community
+A Safe Place for the IDD and ASD Community and Allies

-LGBTQ+ WAE is a community focused on social interaction, education, individual expression, and advocacy for people with IDD who self-identify as LGBTQ+.
+LGBTQ+ WAE is a community focused on social interaction, education, individual expression, and advocacy for people with IDD and/or ASD who self-identify as LGBTQ+.
 The group supports each individual and their community in expanding knowledge and understanding of day-to-day issues faced by people who identify with the LGBTQ+ community.
 In addition, it serves as a resource to caregivers, families, and allies so that they may better understand, support and advocate for the person in their care.

 Holistic Approach to Wellness